-Self Care is a necessary tool and dare I say it- a lifestyle - for all people not just those with serious, chronic illness both mental and physical.
-It is a daily proactive habit to ensure that symptoms are under control, pain both physical and mental is keep at a minimum.
+Self Care is a necessary tool and, dare I say it, a lifestyle.
+Self care is for all people - not just those with chronic or mental illness.
+It is a daily proactive habit to ensure that symptoms are under control and pain (both mental and physical) is kept at a minimum

 The same as if it was a coffee cup- it needs refilling often to ensure the coffee stays hot, the cup stays full & it doesn't run dry & leave behind all the yucky dregs.

 Self Care falls under six categories which are all as important as each other:

 Physical - To care for your body by 'moving for your mind', sleep, proper medical care, medication, breathing, supplements.

 Lifestyle - Structure/routine, relaxation, setting goals, pleasure, fulfilling work.